 1. Sensor Data Collection

-Autonomous vehicles uses different sensors to analyse the environment, they are:
+Autonomous vehicles use different sensors to analyse the environment; they are

 - LiDAR